miwels/aws-route53/README.md

 # aws-route53
 **Scripts to interact with Route53 using NodeJS**

 The purpose of this script is to be able to create/delete records in Route53 by using a simple command.
+This program only requires the AWS-SDK so if you don't have it run:

+> npm install

 The syntax is:

 > ./app.js verb ip